alanbuzdar/NodeJS-Runtime/Notes/Results.md

 I discoverd the Node has a production mode.

 I tried running it in prod mode and it ran much faster but still fails at 150k connections.
 This time they were evenly split.

+### 5/25

+The next step is to profile my node server to figure out what is going on.

+I was able to profile my server using v8's profiler

+The most interesting part for me was the following line:

+ 215851   63.2%   71.9%  epoll_pwait

+ This shows that the most ticks are spent on the epoll_pwait syscall

+ Investigating further it seems like most of what is taking the time is handling the pings for each client.
+I wonder if I can somehow do this more efficiently.